 Appeal refers to a bowler or fielder demanding the umpire to dismiss the batsman, generally by shouting ‘howzat’ or sometimes simply turning to the umpire and cheering.

-Just like that, you need to ask your due even if your efforts are evident.
+Like that, you must ask your due even if your efforts are evident.
 If you need the rewards in life, you need to speak for yourself.
 People are often too busy to recognize your efforts until you spit it out!

 12. The partnership of Striker and non-striker